amindh/Epidemic/README.md

 # Epidemic
-Simulator of an epidemic spreading through population
+Simulator of an epidemic spreading through population in Matlab